cal-itp/mobility-marketplace/content/pages/providers.md

 action: iok8amq
 source: This list was created in April 2019 by consultant Trillium Transit under contract to Cal-ITP.
-It was compiled from a variety of sources, including Trillium contacts, CaliforniaState Controller's State Transit Assistance (STA) summary, American Public Transportation Association (APTA) database, California Transit Association members, and the National Transit Database (NTD).
+It was compiled from a variety of sources, including Trillium contacts, California State Controller's State Transit Assistance (STA) summary, American Public Transportation Association (APTA) database, California Transit Association members, and the National Transit Database (NTD).
 ---